Pros & Cons of Living in the Tri-Cities

 We’re blessed with some great local restaurants in the Tri-Cities, but I really miss In-N-Out Burger — it was a staple of my childhood.
 I also wish we had a Trader Joe’s and a Whole Foods Market nearby.
 (There are rumors that Trader Joe’s will be moving into Pasco soon, so my fingers are crossed!)
 On the fashion side, I’d love to have a Nordstrom here, too.
 These are all places I took for granted when they were convenient in my childhood.

 Even if I miss a few of my favorite stores, the reality is that the Tri-Cities has so much more to choose from today than we had even 10 years ago.
 Our growth has opened the door for the big national chains to establish a presence here, but even better for so many great local shops and restaurants to open and find success.
+If you ever want a recommendation for a locally owned restaurant, just ask.
+We know and love a bunch of them!

-When it comes to weather, it’s pretty awesome that some windy days are about the worst thing we can complain about.
+When it comes to weather, it’s pretty awesome that windy days are about the worst thing we can complain about.
 And yeah, the hard water is a pain in the you-know-what, but you learn to live with it.

 Have any questions about what you’ve read here, or questions about the Tri-Cities?
 Leave a comment below, email me here, or send a text to (509) 430-5342.